rarog/TranslationManagerForAndroidApps/README.md

 * Support management of translation files and languages

 ### v0.3
-* Support import of strings from and export of strings into xml files
+* Support import of strings from xml files
 * Support for standard Strings (`<string>`)

 ### v0.4